T.K.O. The People’s Champ was an elite emcee from the infamous 40 projects, where tomorrow is not promised.

 T.K.O.’s music was raw and uncut.
 It lured you into his world, where crime does pay and pain provokes success.
 His oxymoronic bars told vivid stories and foreshadowed the tragedies that street life brings, while also dropping jewels and addressing social issues in the community.

-One of his most popular tracks, “Black Amerikkka“, K.O. showcases this versatility.
+On one of his most popular tracks, “Black Amerikkka“, K.O. showcases this versatility.
 The track covers NAS’ “One Mic” instrumental.
 5 minutes and 56 seconds of pure bars, no hook.

 The first verse is a letter of apology to his daughter for not being more present in her life.
 On the second verse he bluntly discusses police brutality, senseless murders and the life-long oppression of black people.